ElementsProject/lightning/doc/lightning-multifundchannel.7.md

 This command opens multiple channels with a single large transaction, thus only one transaction is returned.

+If *minchannels* was specified and is less than the number of destinations, then it is possible that one or more of the destinations do not have a channel even if **multifundchannel** succeeded.

 An array of *channel\_ids* is returned;
 each entry of the array is an object, with an *id* field being the node ID of the peer, an *outnum* field being the output number of the transaction that anchors this channel, and *channel_id* field being the channel ID with that peer.

+An array of *failed* is returned, which contains the destinations that were removed due to failures (this can only happen on success if *minchannels* was specified).
+Each entry of the array is an object, with an *id* field being the node ID of the removed peer, *method* field describing what phase of funding the peer failed, and *error* field of the exact error returned by the method.

 On failure, none of the channels are created.